KkkyleZ/Homework/src/hw5/README.md

 Your _report.pdf_ and _answer.py_ files should be be submitted.

-For each question, you need to report your results in three aspects:
+For each question, you need to report your results in the following aspects:

 - How many trainable parameters are in the model?
 It is printed in the terminal.
 - What is the best training accuracy?
 - What is the best validation accuracy?
-Is it better than the ones in previous questions?
+Is it better than the best training accuracies?
 - According to the training and validation accuracies, does the model overfit your training data?